SGrondin/bottleneck/README.md

 ### Reservoir Intervals

-Reservoir Intervals let you execute requests in bursts, by automatically controlling the value of the limiter's `reservoir` value.
+Reservoir Intervals let you execute requests in bursts, by automatically controlling the limiter's `reservoir` value.
 The `reservoir` is simply the number of jobs the limiter is allowed to execute.
 Once the value reaches 0, it stops starting new jobs.

 There are 2 types of Reservoir Intervals: Refresh Intervals and Increase Intervals.